upb-lea/openmodelica-microgrid-gym/docs/JOSS/paper.md

 This applies in particular to data-driven control approaches such as reinforcement learning (RL), the stability and operating behavior of which cannot be evaluated a priori [@Garcia2015].

+# State of field
 ``OMG`` is a Python-based package for modeling and simulation of microgrids based on power electronic energy conversion.
 An attached OpenModelica [@Fritzson2018] library enables the user to define their microgrid (i.e. a local electricity grid containing arbitrary sources, storages and loads) in a flexible and scalable way or to use predefined example grids.
 Due to the component-oriented modeling framework based on OpenModelica, dynamic processes on small time scales are in focus, which allows for accurate control and test investigations during transients and steady-state.
 This is an essential difference to already available open-source solutions for the simulation of electrical energy networks, which, in contrast, generally depict large-scale transmission networks with abstracted models in the (quasi)-stationary state (e.g. PyPSA [@Brown2018] or Pandapower [@Thurner2018]).
 Besides the pure modeling and simulation of microgrids, basic building blocks for setting up a hierarchical control framework on the inner and primary level [@Guerrero2013] are provided with ``OMG``.

+# Interfaces for control and reinforcement learning
 The API is designed to provide a user-friendly interface to connect a modeled microgrid (the simulation environment) with a wide range of control methods such as classical linear feedback control or model predictive control techniques (cf. Fig. 1).
 Moreover, the standardized OpenAI Gym interface [@OpenAI2016] is also available for training data-driven control approaches like RL.
+This enables to integrate contemporary open-source Python-based RL toolboxes such as ``Stable Baselines3`` [@stable-baselines3], ``TF-Agents`` [@TFAgents] or ``keras-rl`` [@plappert2016kerasrl].
 Many auxiliary functionalities for the essential operation of microgrids are shipped with OMG such as coordinate transformations for basic controller classes, monitoring wrappers and phase-locked loops for frequency and phase angle extraction.
 Following this structure, nearly every control approach including data-driven RL can be implemented and tested with ``OMG`` in a relatively short amount of time.
 To highlight the challenges of data-driven control approaches in safety-critical environments, application examples using safe Bayesian optimization [@Berkenkamp2020] for automated controller design are provided in the toolbox.

+# Intended use and targeted audience
-``OMG`` is designed to be used by academics in the field of control and energy engineering as well as data science.
-The primary objective of the toolbox is to facilitate entry for new users into the modeling, control, and testing of microgrids and to provide a platform on which different control methods can be compared under defined conditions (benchmarks).
+``OMG`` is designed to be used by students, academics and industrial researchers in the field of control and energy engineering as well as data science.
+The primary objective of the toolbox is to facilitate entry for new users into the modeling, control, and testing of microgrids and to provide a platform on which different control methods (including reinforcement learning) can be compared under defined conditions (benchmarks).

 ![\label{fig:omg}](omg.png)